matortheeternal/TES5EditScripts/README.md

 which allow for the execution of useful functions for the editing and creation of Bethesda plugin files.
-These scripts were developed with TES5Edit in mind, though many of them work fine in other versions of Edit as well.
+These scripts were developed with TES5Edit in mind, though many of them work fine in other versions of xEdit as well.
 These scripts will allow you to save huge chunks of time when creating mods for Bethesda games.

 * Nexus Mods: [matortheeternal](http://skyrim.nexusmods.com/users/3900618/?tb=mods&pUp=1)